bcgov/entity/docs/ocm/OCM_Onboarding_Checklist.md

 ### 1. Access Right

 1.1.
-SM: Create ZH Onboarding Ticket for new commers, and assign to a BC Staff
+SM: Create ZH Onboarding Ticket for new comers, and assign to a BC Staff

 1.2.
 SM: Monitor and push through Onboarding ticket and have all access right ready